Fleeg/fleeg-platform/CONTRIBUTING.md

 By submitting a pull request to Fleeg project you agree to the above statements.

 ### Code of Conduct
-Help us keep Fleeg Community open and inclusive that [Code of Conduct][coc].
-Please read and follow it.
+Help us keep Fleeg Community open and inclusive following our [Code of Conduct][coc].
+Please, read it with attention.

 ### License
 Every code patch accepted in Fleeg project codebase is licensed under AGPL v3.0.
 You must be careful to not include any code that can not be licensed under this license.